hmchou56/centra8/centra5/welcome.md

 <p style="font-style:italic; font-size:small">
 Dear All,  <br /><br />

-The pandemic changed the course of our plans and in 2020 we were faced with the tough yet right decision to postpone the 5th edition of CENTRA’s annual meeting, scheduled to take place in May 2020, in the picturesque city of Porto, a UNESCO’s World Heritage site.  <br /><br />
+The pandemic changed the course of our plans.
+In 2020, we were faced with the tough yet right decision to postpone the 5th edition of CENTRA's annual meeting, scheduled to take place in May 2020, in the picturesque city of Porto, a UNESCO's World Heritage site.<br /><br />

-It was planned to be the first CENTRA Meeting ever held in Europe - a true sign that the collaborative and partnering framework CENTRA stands for was expanding beyond its original borders and strengthening the foundations of a truly global and impactful cyberinfrastructure research and innovation community.  <br /><br />
+It was planned to be the first CENTRA Meeting ever held in Europe - a true sign that the collaborative and partnering framework CENTRA stands for was expanding beyond its original borders and strengthening the foundations of a truly global and impactful cyberinfrastructure research and innovation community.<br /><br />

-Being a community of scientists and researchers, we are future-oriented by nature; and we firmly believe in the power of science and transnational collaboration to resolve today and tomorrow’s societal challenges.<br /><br />
+Being a community of scientists and researchers, we are future-oriented by nature; and we firmly believe in the power of science and transnational collaboration to resolve today's societal challenges.
+With this mindset, we looked to 2021 with high hopes.<br /><br />

-With this mindset, we are looking at 2021 with high hopes.
-We hope the world will gradually come out of the pandemic with reinvigorated resilience; we hope we can start travel again, meet each other face-to-face.
-We might well go on being subjected to many of todays’ restrictions in order to avoid new outbreaks, but it is the price we will have to pay to grasp some sense of normality.
-Hopefully, 2021 will allow our community to come together under the same roof and exchange thoughts on the progress of ongoing projects, discuss ideas for new undertakings and get feedback from peers.
-Hopefully, we will get the chance to welcome you cheerfully upon your arrival to Porto.<br /><br />

-We are therefore back on track to put the 5th CENTRA Meeting up for you: mark now on your calendars 15-17 September 2021; destination: Porto, Portugal.
-At INESC TEC, with the support of CENTRA’s Steering Committee, we remain more committed than ever to going the extra mile and providing you with a safe venue and an unforgettable experience this year!<br /><br />

-In the meantime, we wish you health and peace of mind, as we make our way through these exceptionally challenging times!<br /><br />

-Porto, March 15 2021 <br />
+Indeed, with more people getting vaccinated against Covid-19, the possibility of coming together under the same roof seemed real.
+The efficacy of vaccines gave several governments a boost of confidence to ease many of the restrictive measures that had been in place for over a year and gradually open their borders to international travel.
+However, because the pace of vaccine rollout varies by country and the emergence of new variants increases uncertainty, many of us remain reluctant and uneasy with the idea of traveling abroad the way we did before the pandemic. <br /><br />

+Because we care about how our community feels, we have decided to move the CENTRA 5 Meeting to a hybrid format.
+The city of Porto continues to offer the perfect background for a 3-day agenda, which has been reviewed to cater to three different time zones - North America,  Asia and Europe  and relies on digital to reach out to a geographically scattered audience. <br /><br />

+Regardless of whether you join us in person or remotely, our drive remains unchanged: we are committed to going the extra mile and stage an event that celebrates what is foundational to our community: transnational collaborations as the way forward to transformative research-based applications. <br /><br />

 José Manuel Mendonça,<br />
 President of INESC TEC
 </p>